 - Are remaining facilities, yards and fencing suitable and available?

-- Prognosis for future productivity and reproductive performance.
+- What is the prognosis for future productivity and reproductive performance?

 Quick, thorough disposal of dead stock is most important as burnt carcasses will decompose rapidly and become a breeding place for flies.
 Such carcasses are then difficult to handle.